alopez/alopez.github.com/email.md

   so I will not respond to your email.

 Are you seeking information about courses or programmes at the university?
-: I will be on sabbatical for the academic year 2024-25, so cannot help you with courses or programmes.
+: I am on sabbatical for the academic year 2024-25, so cannot help you with courses or programmes.
 Please contact the appropriate course organiser or programme director.